wildthinkslaboratory/blog-kit/_pages/explodingDots/GR.md

 ## Polynomial Division Part 1
+Polynomial division is sort of a drag when you learn it in Algebra 2 class.
+Exploding dots makes polynomial division much more fun.
+Levi and Robin show us how it's done.
+Plus I love the original music composition by [Eric Merchant](https://math.uoregon.edu/profile/ericm).
 ![fullwidth](https://www.youtube.com/watch?v=9Xy-Bbzvlls&list=PLa19IsX3kXsI2NWKElm6pKdaLalOGpitA&index=14)

 ## Polynomial Division Part 1
+More polynomial division with Levi.

 ![fullwidth](https://www.youtube.com/watch?v=Kwdf-GeKJ_4&list=PLa19IsX3kXsI2NWKElm6pKdaLalOGpitA&index=16)

 ## Polynomial Multiplication
+Goldfish shows us how to do polynomial multiplication, exploding dots style.

 ![fullwidth](https://www.youtube.com/watch?v=XeCxmaIv588&list=PLa19IsX3kXsI2NWKElm6pKdaLalOGpitA&index=15)

 ## Base $2 \leftarrow 3$ Machine
+You've seen all kinds of base machines now, but have you seen a base $\frac{3}{2}$ machine?
+Check out this weird machine.
+What does it mean?
 ![fullwidth](https://www.youtube.com/watch?v=L02RYFevH-Q&list=PLa19IsX3kXsI2NWKElm6pKdaLalOGpitA&index=17)

 ## Inifinite Sums
+Dani explains why the expression $\frac{1}{1-x}$ generates the infinite sum $$1 + x + x^2 + x^3 \cdots$$
 ![fullwidth](https://www.youtube.com/watch?v=CD7YMsRSwHY&list=PLa19IsX3kXsI2NWKElm6pKdaLalOGpitA&index=18)

 ## Negative Binary (or Base -2)
+Imagine a number system with only two symbols `0` and `1` that could express both negative and positive numbers.
+No negative signs required.
 ![fullwidth](https://www.youtube.com/watch?v=ZN1iXkyuIi8)

 ## Make Your Own Number System
+There are so many different ways to count and do arithmetic.
+Why not make your own!
+A double decker peanutbutter and jelly sandwich might represent the number $97$.
 ![fullwidth](https://www.youtube.com/watch?v=RGTwlTvE8x0)

 ## Make a 2D Machine
+Who says a number system has to be a linear series of symbols?
+How about a two dimensional number system for arithmetic.
 ![fullwidth](https://www.youtube.com/watch?v=0CTjkoFvGw0)

 ## Dividing in Base $\frac{3}{2}$: A Question from James Propp
+Goldfish and Robin's two dimensional number system turns out to be helpful when doing division in base $\frac32$.
+Goldfish made this video in response to a question from mathematician [James Propp](https://www.uml.edu/sciences/mathematics/faculty/propp-james.aspx).
 ![fullwidth](https://www.youtube.com/watch?v=6xJRfXnWWDI)

 ## Another Question from James Propp
+More on division in base $\frac32$.
 ![fullwidth](https://www.youtube.com/watch?v=X4VHtScgJZs)